GniLudio/barycentric_coordinates_cpp/README.md

 ## Build

-To build the executable use the following commands:
+The executable can be build with the following commands:
 1. `cmake -S . -B output-path`
 2. `cmake --build output-path`